 The Climate Change Bill (2007), driven by the newly created Office of Climate Change, and charged with keeping the country fixed on its long-term targets to reduce emissions has created a new challenge for the electricity industry.
 Regulation will need to take account of the processes it uses and not just the outcome argues Dr Pollitt.

 In future, Dr Pollitt recommends that decisions about key investments (some of which might be intended to meet climate change targets) should be made by the buyers and sellers, with Ofgem acting as an auditor rather than as regulator.
-According to Dr Pollitt, there are already two successful models for this in existence.
-The first of these ‘negotiated settlements’ was developed in the United States where the risks of getting something wrong was shifted to the consumers and regulated companies leading to more informed trade-offs between quality and cost; The second came from the regulator of airports in Britain and the airport owners, known as ‘constructive engagement’.
+According to Dr Pollitt, there are already 2 successful models for this in existence.
+The first of these ‘negotiated settlements’ was developed in the United States where the risks of getting something wrong was shifted to the consumers and regulated companies leading to more informed trade-offs between quality and cost; the second came from the regulator of airports in Britain and the airport owners, known as ‘constructive engagement’.
 In this process, the British Airports Authority (BAA), which owns major airports in the country agreed to an incentive scheme for delivering new investment.

 The new focus on the impact of rising prices on vulnerable customers combined with the need to take into account climate change obligations provides Ofgem with an important opportunity to have a significant impact on the key issues of our time.
 A tendering process for investments, for example, could help electricity companies find new savings to assist the most vulnerable consumers.
 It could also consider the big changes needed to encourage new forms of low carbon electricity generation, as well as new techniques such as heat networks, which capture the heat from natural or man-made sources and distribute it to homes.
 At the same time it needs to consider the importance of reducing demand for power to help reduce emissions, through the use of low energy bulbs for example.

 The new model electricity regulator would promote, ‘economic efficiency in the delivery of energy’, using its powers to help the industry deal with its obligations towards vulnerable consumers and acting on climate change.
-So, whilst critics of the six electricity suppliers are clamouring for greater competitiveness in the sector, the regulator’s battleground has already moved on to new challenges where it can best focus its efforts, leaving current concerns to the likes of the Office of Fair Trading.
+So, whilst critics of the 6 electricity suppliers are clamouring for greater competitiveness in the sector, the regulator’s battleground has already moved on to new challenges where it can best focus its efforts, leaving current concerns to the likes of the Office of Fair Trading.
 The UK was at the forefront of electricity privatisation in the 1980s, influencing changes around the world.
 A renewed role focusing on climate change and vulnerable consumers might equally bring about a wider change in this industry across the world.

-Further Reading
+Further reading

 Pollitt, M.G.
 (2008) “The future of electricity (and gas) regulation.”
 Electricity Policy Research Group Working Papers, No.EPRG 0811.
 Cambridge: University of Cambridge.
-Available online at eprg.group.cam.ac.uk/wp-content/uploads/2014/01/eprg0811.pdf.
+Available online at www.jbs.cam.ac.uk/wp-content/uploads/2023/12/eprg-wp0811.pdf.